heavyblotto/bfw/src/docs/technical-design.md

 ## Deployment and CI/CD
 - Vercel for hosting and automatic deployments.
+  - Integrated with our GitHub repository for continuous deployment.
+  - Automatic deployments triggered on pushes to the main branch.
+  - Preview deployments for pull requests.
-- GitHub Actions for additional CI/CD processes (if needed).
+- GitHub Actions for additional CI/CD processes (if needed in the future).

 ## Security Considerations
 - CSRF protection.